Karanpalshekhawat/structure-ml/README.md

 # structure-ml
-First ML Project with proper structure
+First ML Project with proper structure.

-Do not add more than 100mb file in the input folder as it may slow down the git.
-Also, git does not allows to push these bif files to repo.
+Do not add more files that are more than 100mb in size as it may slow down the git.